Leaky Cases

 PATHFINDER is about sensory experiencing variations to obvious points of view and positions – and about the pleasure of discovery.
 The walking instructions are inspired by a reciprocal relation between text and site.
 Isolde’s renewed interest in her Indonesian family history made her rethink relations between body and place and the influence of language on perception.

-Thanks to: Marlies van Hak (text editing), Jonathan Beaton (translation), Wouter Engelbart (support), Plaatsmaken (screen printing) & Zone2Source (curator)
+Thanks to: Marlies van Hak (text editing), Jonathan Beaton (translation), Wouter Engelbart (support), Plaatsmaken (screen printing), Alice Smits (curator) Zone2Source Amsterdam

 OBSERVER